seabaylea/FoodTrackerBackend-Workshop/README.md

       ```
     4. Create a `~/FoodTrackerBackend-Workshop/Server/FoodTrackerServer/public/jpeg.html` file containing just:
     `<img src="Caprese Salad.jpg">`
-    5. Re-build and run the server
+    5. Re-build and run the server from the command line:
+    ```sh
+    swift build
+    ./.build/debug/FoodTrackerServer
+    ```
+    (this needs to be run from the command line as the fileManager code above assumes the server is being run on the root of the project)

 **Rerun the FoodTracker iOS App and view the Web App**
 1. Run the iOS app in XCode and add or remove a Meal entry